codeitlikemiley/ws-cli/README.md

 [![Release](https://github.com/codeitlikemiley/workspacer/actions/workflows/rust_build.yml/badge.svg)](https://github.com/codeitlikemiley/workspacer/actions/workflows/rust_build.yml)

-Note: This is an additional tooling to help you be prodctive building GRPC Server with Rust
+Note: This is an additional tooling to help you be productive building GRPC Server with Rust

 Mainly used to Initialize a new Workpspace for [Server Template](https://github.com/codeitlikemiley/server_template) and add Service with [Service Template](https://github.com/codeitlikemiley/service_template)

 ## Installation

-1. You can Download and Install [workspacer](https://github.com/codeitlikemiley/workspacer/releases) on Releases Page
+1. You can Download and Install [workspacer cli](https://github.com/codeitlikemiley/workspacer/releases) on Releases Page

 Note: on MacOS you might need to go to System Preferences > Security & Privacy > General and click Open Anyway to install it